 The ADM1025/ADM1025A has six external measurement inputs, five for voltage and one (two pins) for temperature.
-Internal measurements are also carried out on $V{CC}$ and the on-chip temperature sensor.
+Internal measurements are also carried out on $V{\rm CC}$ and the on-chip temperature sensor.

-A-TO-D CONVERTER
+A/D CONVERTER

-These inputs are multiplexed into the on-chip, successive approximation, analog-to-digital converter.
+These inputs are multiplexed into the on-chip, successiveapproximation, analog-to-digital converter.
 This has a resolution of eight bits.
-The basic input range is zero to 2.5 V, but the inputs have built-in attenuators to allow measurement of 2.5 V, 3.3 V, 5 V, 12 V and the processor core voltage $V{CCP}$ , without any external components.
-To allow for the tolerance of these supply voltages, the A-to-D converter produces an output of 3/4 full scale (decimal 192) for the nominal input voltage, and so has adequate headroom to cope with overvoltages.
-Table II shows the input ranges of the analog inputs and output codes of the A-to-D converter.
+The basic input range is 0 V to 2.5 V, but the inputs have built-in attenuators to allow measurement of 2.5 V, 3.3 V, 5 V, 12 V, and the processor core voltage $V{CCP}$ without any external components.
+To allow for the tolerance of these supply voltages, the A/D converter produces an output of $\frac{3}{4}$ full scale (decimal 192) for the nominal input voltage and so has adequate headroom to cope with overvoltages.
+Table 5 shows the input ranges of the analog inputs and output codes of the A/D converter.